systemslibrarian/pressreader-news-scraper/README.md

-# 📰 PressReader Coffee Article Scraper
+# 📰 PressReader Article Scraper (Example: Coffee News)

 This notebook queries the [PressReader API](https://www.pressreader.com/) for articles related to **coffee**, stores the results in a **SQLite** database, and outputs a Markdown-friendly summary of each article.
 It's ideal for researchers, librarians, and hobbyists looking to explore coffee-related news and publications.